'Stupid' and 'insane': Some billionaires vent over tax plan

 “Eventually,” he tweeted Monday, “they run out of other people’s money, and then they come for you.”

-The Democratic proposal, unveiled Wednesday by Sen. Ron Wyden, would tax the gains of people with either $1 billion or more in assets or three consecutive years of income of $100 million or more.
+The Democratic proposal, unveiled Wednesday by Sen. Ron Wyden, would tax the gains of people with either $1 billion or more in assets, or three consecutive years of income of $100 million or more, at the capital gains tax rate of 20% and the 3.8% net investment income tax rate.
 It would apply to fewer than an estimated 800 people, who would have to pay tax on the value of tradable items, like stocks, even if they don’t sell them.
 Under current law, such assets are subject to tax only when they’re sold.

 Supporters have said the tax could raise $200 billion over 10 years that could help fund Biden’s legislative priorities.
 Republicans are unified in opposition to the proposal.
 And some have suggested it would be challenged in court.